kKar1503/nextjs-context-auth/README.md

 ### AclGuard

 `AclGuard` is utilized to check if users are permitted to access certain page, based on their `role`.
-If their role doesn't match the correct
+If their role doesn't match the expected role of a specific page, then the user will be redirected to the `403 Forbidden` page.

+There is many way to approach the ACL design.
+In my simple use case here, I utilized just simple representation using strings.
+However, to beef up your authorization system design, I would recommend using [@casl/ability](https://www.npmjs.com/package/@casl/ability).